Malolactic Fermentation in Champagne: Creaminess or Freshness?

 Softness and Creaminess

 The vast majority of champagne houses deliberately allow malolactic fermentation.
-The reason is obvious: the resulting softness makes the champagne more accessible and harmonious.
+The reason is obvious: the resulting softness makes the champagne more approachable and harmonious.

 • Rounder, creamier texture